From electrostatic potentials to yet another triangle center: Abstract

 \section{Abstract}

 We study the problem of finding a point of maximal electrostatic potential inside an arbitrary triangle with homogeneous surface charge distribution.
-In this article we show that such point is indeed unique and we derive several synthetic and analytic relations for its location in the plane.
-Moreover, this point satisfies the definition of a triangle center, different from any of 5622 currently known centers from Clark Kimberling's encyclopedia.
+In this article we derive several synthetic and analytic relations for its location in the plane.
+Moreover, this point satisfies the definition of a triangle center, different from any of previously discovered centers in Clark Kimberling's encyclopedia.